balena-io-experimental/sync-java-example/readme.md

              36 100%    0.00kB/s    0:00:00 (xfr#1, to-chk=0/2)
 Synced, restarting device
 ```
-In about 30seconds, your new node.js code should be running on the development device.
+In about 30seconds, your new java code should be running on the development device.

->**Note:**  If you need to install dependencies with something like `pip install` or `apt-get install`, then you will still need to go through the build pipeline and do a regular `git push resin master`
+>**Note:**  If you need to install dependencies with something like `apt-get install`, then you will still need to go through the build pipeline and do a regular `git push resin master`

 ##### What is resin-sync.yml
 The resin-sync.yml file is a handy file that allows you to describe the behaviour of resin-sync for this repo.
 In this example it looks like this:
 ```
 source: app/
-before: 'echo "I will run before syncing to the device..."'
+before: 'javac app/Hello.java'
 ignore:
     - .git
     - Dockerfile